Observation of a Transition Between Dynamical Phases in a Quantum Degenerate Fermi Gas

-To gain understanding of the scaling expected near the DPT one can use a simplified ``all-to-all'' model, in which coupling constants are replaced by a uniform value, $J_{ij}\to J$.
-In this limit, Eq.~\ref{eq:Hmf} becomes integrable and maps to the BCS Hamiltonian for fermionic superconductors expressed in terms of Anderson pseudospin \cite{Anderson1958}.
-Borrowing the methodology developed for dealing with dynamical phases in BCS superconductors \cite{Yuz, Yuz2,Gurarie2015}, one can obtain the frequency spectrum ruling the non-equilibrium dynamics from the roots of ${L}^2(u)$, with $\vec{L}(u)$ the \emph{Lax vector} of the auxiliary variable $u$.
+To gain understanding of the scaling expected near the TDP one can use a simplified ``all-to-all'' model, in which coupling constants are replaced by their mean value, $J_{ij}\to J$.
+In this limit, Eq.~\ref{eq:Hmf} becomes integrable and maps to the Bardeen-Cooper-Schrieffer Hamiltonian for fermionic superconductors expressed in terms of Anderson pseudo-spin \cite{Anderson1958}.
+Borrowing the methodology developed for dealing with dynamical phases in superconductors \cite{Yuz, Yuz2,Gurarie2015}, one can obtain the frequency spectrum ruling the non-equilibrium dynamics from the roots of ${L}^2(u)$, where $\vec{L}(u)$ is the \emph{Lax vector} of the auxiliary variable $u$ (see Supplementary Materials).
 The roots can be found using the property that ${L}^2(u)$ is an integral of motion of the dynamics, and can be evaluated for convenience at time $t=0$.
-When the roots compress in the neighbourhood of the real axis, the long-time limit of $\mathcal{S}(t)$ relaxes to a zero.
-This corresponds to the normal phase or ``phase I'' in the language of superconductors \cite{Gurarie2015}.
-On the other hand, the appearance of a pair of complex conjugate roots determines the DPT critical point and the emergence of a phase characterized by a non-zero steady-state order parameter, $\mathcal{S}(\infty)>0$, i.e.\ ``phase II''.
-While the precise scaling of the order parameter near the DPT can be non-trivial, since it is determined by the spectrum of the $h_i$, we find that in our system it can be approximated by the analytic expression
+When the roots compress in the neighborhood of the real axis, the long-time limit of $\mathcal{S}(t)$ relaxes to a zero.
+This corresponds to the normal phase, or ``phase I'' in the language of superconductors \cite{Gurarie2015}.
+On the other hand, the appearance of a pair of complex conjugate roots determines the TDP critical point and the emergence of a phase characterized by a non-zero steady-state order parameter, $\mathcal{S}(\infty)>0$, i.e.\ ``phase II''.
+While the precise scaling of the order parameter near the TDP can be complex, since it is determined by the spectrum of the $h_i$, we find that above the critical point in our system it can be approximated by the analytic expression